Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Resources/Known-Issues.md

 >
 > ### Cause
 >
-> When a role or a role assignment is removed, some orphaned object can still appear, preventing a successful deployment.
+> When a role or a role assignment is removed, some orphaned objects can still appear, preventing a successful deployment.
 >
 > ### Resolution
 >
 > 1. Navigate to **_Management Groups_**
-> 2. Select the management group (corresponding to the value entered for the _enterpriseScaleCompanyPrefix_ during the deployment) were AMBA-ALZ deployment was targeted to
+> 2. Select the management group (corresponding to the value entered for the _enterpriseScaleCompanyPrefix_ during the deployment) where the AMBA-ALZ deployment was targeted
 > 3. Select **_Access control (IAM)_**
 > 4. Under the **_Contributor_** role, select all records named **_Identity not found_** entry and click **_Remove_**
 > 5. Run the deployment